 After the first setup, if you need to monitor additional GCP projects with New Relic, you can repeat the procedure to connect your GCP services as many times as you need.

 You can disable any of your GCP integrations any time and still keep your Google project connected to New Relic.

 If you want to...

-Disable a GCP service monitoring
+Disable one or more GCP service integrations

 Clean your GCP Projects after unlinking New Relic